This article describes the process for applying for asylum before an Immigration Judge (IJ) under either of two circumstances:

 We'll assume you've already attended Your Master Calendar Hearing (MCH).
 Its purpose is simply to figure out the next steps in your asylum case, and to set dates for submission of any documents and for the individual merits hearing.

-If you haven't already submitted an affirmative asylum application, you will need to submit your materials by the date the IJ set during your MCH.
+If you haven't already submitted an affirmative asylum application, you will need to submit all your materials by the date the IJ set during your MCH.
 In the past, that could be as few as 15 days before the Individual Merits Hearing, but new Trump-era regulations changed this to a minimum 30 days.

 Also, if this is the first time you're filing Form I-589, you must do so within one year of your arrival in the United States (with limited exceptions).